PRODUCT DESIGNER

 What I Learned

-The most important lesson from this project was that trust in AI products is not built only by improving the model.
-It is built in the moments where the system hands work back to the user.
+The most important lesson from this project was that trust in AI products is shaped less by model performance alone and more by how well the product manages the handoff between system and user.

-Users could forgive imperfect AI output.
-What they struggled with was not knowing whether something was wrong, or not knowing what to do next.
+Users could tolerate imperfect output.
+What they struggled with was uncertainty - not knowing what was wrong, what required attention, or what to do next.

-That is why the biggest trust gains did not come from making AI feel magical.
-They came from designing better handoffs: clearer review moments, better visibility into uncertainty, and more control where it mattered most.
+The biggest trust gains came from designing better handoff moments: clearer review states, better visibility into uncertainty, and stronger user control where the stakes were highest.

-• surfacing only cases that truly need review
+surfacing only cases that truly need reviewn - management by exceptions